Red lotus (Nymphaea pubescens)

 Overview

 Nymphaea pubescens, commonly called red lotus or hairy water lily, is an aquatic plant native to Southeast Asia.
-It features round floating leaves, sturdy underwater stems, and striking pink to deep red flowers.
-This perennial has long been prized for ornamental use.
-Today, herbal enthusiasts explore red lotus petals and leaves as a legal, natural ingredient in smoking blends.
+It produces round floating leaves, sturdy underwater stems, and striking pink to deep red flowers.
+Once prized mainly as an ornamental, red lotus petals and leaves have gained popularity among herbal enthusiasts as a legal, natural addition to smoking blends.

 Common name(s): Hairy water lily, Pink water lily.